TheHive-Project/TheHiveDocs/TheHive4/Administration/Migration.md

 ## Supported versions

-The tool only support migration **from TheHive 3.4.0** and higher.
+The tool only supports migration **from TheHive 3.4.0** and higher.

 Technically, many reasons explain this limitation:

 - A new database format has been introduced with TheHive 3.4.0,
 - Elasticsearch 6.x came with changes in data structure (mostly related to the definition of document relations)

-So, if you want to migrate your date from TheHive 3 to TheHive 4.0, you are invited to update your current instance to TheHive 3.4.0+ before.
+So, if you want to migrate your data from TheHive 3 to TheHive 4.0, you are invited to update your current instance to TheHive 3.4.0+ before.

 ## How it works